ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 ### Using Pairwise Arrays

 Pairwise arrays provide a balance between the flexibility of representing JSON as Strings and the performance of a more structured approach.
 The schema is flexible in that any new fields can be potentially added to the root.
-This, however, requires a significantly more complex query syntax and isn’t compatible with nested structures.
+This, however, requires a significantly more complex query syntax and isn't compatible with nested structures.

 As an example, consider the following table: